What are the effects of antibiotics on pain and swelling caused by inflammation or infection at the root of the tooth in adults?

 Background:

 Dental pain can have a detrimental effect on quality of life.
 Symptomatic apical periodontitis and acute apical abscess are common causes of dental pain and arise from an inflamed or necrotic dental pulp, or infection of the pulpless root canal system.
-Clinical guidelines recommend that the first-line treatment for teeth with these conditions should be removal of the source of inflammation or infection by local, operative measures, and that systemic antibiotics are currently only recommended for situations where there is evidence of spreading infection (cellulitis, lymph node involvement, diffuse swelling) or systemic involvement (fever, malaise).
+Clinical guidelines recommend that the first-line treatment for these conditions should be removal of the source of inflammation or infection by local operative measures, and that systemic antibiotics are currently only recommended for situations where there is evidence of spreading infection (cellulitis, lymph node involvement, diffuse swelling) or systemic involvement (fever, malaise).
 Despite this, there is evidence that dentists frequently prescribe antibiotics in the absence of these signs.
-There is concern that this could contribute to the development of antibiotic-resistant bacterial colonies within both the individual and the community.
-This review is an update of the original version that was published in 2014.
+There is concern that this could contribute to the development of antibiotic-resistant bacteria.
+This review is the second update of the original version first published in 2014.

 Objectives: